tekabu/smart-guard-v2.0-frontend/API_DOCUMENTATION.md

 ## Authentication

-The API includes Laravel Sanctum for authentication.
+The API includes authentication for protecting endpoints.
 To use:

-1. Get CSRF cookie: `GET /sanctum/csrf-cookie`
-2. Login endpoint (implement as needed)
+1. Get authentication token by logging in: `POST /api/login`
-3. Include token in requests: `Authorization: Bearer {token}`
+2. Include token in requests: `Authorization: Bearer {token}`
+3. Logout when done: `POST /api/logout`

+Note: Some endpoints may require authentication.
+Check individual endpoint documentation for requirements.

 ## Database Schema